-- 1. If bullying or retaliation is substantiated, the school will take steps reasonably calculated to prevent recurrence and ensure that the target(s) is not restricted in participating in school or in benefiting from school activities.
+- if bullying or retaliation is substantiated, the school will take steps reasonably calculated to prevent recurrence and ensure that the target(s) is not restricted in participating in school or in benefiting from school activities.
 As with the investigation, the response will be individually tailored to all of the circumstances, including the nature of the conduct and the age of the students involved.
-In addition to taking disciplinary action, the following are examples of steps that may be taken to prevent the recurrence of bullying or retaliation: meet with parents and guardians to encourage parental support and to reinforce the anti-bullying curricula and social skills building activities at home; - 2. transfer student's classroom or school; - 3. limit or deny student access to a part, or area, of a school; - 4. enhance adult supervision on school premises; - 5. exclude from participation in school-sponsored or school-related functions, after-school programs, and/or extracurricular activities; - provide relevant educational activities for individual and groups of students with guidance counselors and others in the school setting who have been trained in working with students on interpersonal issues may helpful in providing such programs; - develop a Personalized Action Plan and directives for future conduct including providing the target(s) with a process for reporting any concerns about future conduct immediately.
-It is critical to involve the student in creating an action plan that involves a reporting process that works for that particular student; - 8. arrange for communication between the parties, if appropriate, to assist them in resolving issues which have arisen between them. (such an approach will be used cautiously since communication can sometimes exacerbate, rather than alleviate, the target's concerns and since the conduct often involves an imbalance of power); - 9. provide counseling (or other appropriate services) or referral to such services for the target(s) and/or the aggressor(s) and/or for appropriate family members of said students.
+In addition to taking disciplinary action, the following are examples of steps that may be taken to prevent the recurrence of bullying or retaliation: meet with parent(s)/guardian(s) to encourage parental support and reinforce the anti-bullying curricula and social skills building activities at home - 2. transfer student's classroom or school - 3. limit or deny student access to a part, or area, of a school - 4. enhance adult supervision on school premises - 5. exclude from participation in school-sponsored or school-related functions, after-school programs, and/or extracurricular activities - 6. provide relevant educational activities for individuals and groups of students with guidance counselors and others in the school setting who have been trained in working with students on interpersonal issues may help in providing such programs - 7. develop a Personalized Action Plan and directives for future conduct including providing the target(s) with a process for reporting any concerns about future conduct immediately.
+It is critical to involve the student in creating an action plan that involves a reporting process that works for that particular student - 8. arrange for communication between the parties, if appropriate, to assist them in resolving issues that have arisen between them (such an approach will be used cautiously since communication can sometimes exacerbate, rather than alleviate, the target's concerns and since the conduct often involves an imbalance of power) - 9. provide counseling (or other appropriate services) or referral to such services for the target(s) and/or the aggressor(s) and/or for appropriate family members of said students taken to prevent any further acts of bullying or retaliation.
+Specific information about disciplinary action taken generally will not be released to the target's parent(s)/guardian(s)-unless it involves a "stay away" or other directive that the target(s) must be aware of in order to report violations.